lu-kie/PALMS_ImagePartitioning/README.md

    Large values of the model parameter give few segments, while small choices lead to more segments and closeness to the data

+### Online demo
+An online demo can be found at http://www.ipol.im/pub/art/2020/295/

 ## Installation
 ### Compiling
 The algorithm depends on a mex script that needs to be compiled before execution.
 For compilation inside MATLAB, cd into the 'src/cpp' folder and run build.m